Infatoshi/timelapse-maker/README.md

 ## To use `add_clock.py`
 - you'll have to install `opencv-python` which may throw errors on the raspberry pi.
 I exclude this from the setup script to ensure setup goes as expected.

+## Running all the time in background via cronjob
+- setup as usual
+- `chmod +x run_timelapse.sh`
+- add `bash /home/pi/timelapse-maker/run_timelapse.sh` to top of `crontab -e` and set to to whatever you'd like...
+7am each day (assuming 24 hr or less timelapses would be `0 7 * * * /home/pi/timelapse-maker/run_timelapse.sh`)

 ## License

 MIT